 Practice should be a very intentional process.
 A good practice session should be a conversation between the student and him- or herself.
 The conversation should mainly consist of questions and answers.
 The student may want to start with questions like:

 -How was my tempo?
 Was I playing too fast?
 Too slow?
 Was I hesitating?
 Why?
-Is the tempo well suited to the piece I am playing?
+Is the tempo well suited to the piece I am playing, and most importantly, to my current level of knowledge of this particular piece?

 -How are may hands balanced?
 Is my melody louder than the harmony?
 Where is the melody?
 Right hand?
 Left hand?
 Both?